UNIVERSAL-IT-SYSTEMS/node-6/README.md

 We'll add the information then into the archives.
 Thanks!

 ## NodeJS Team
-Node.js Barcelona is brought to you by [@PatrickHeneise](https://twitter.com/PatrickHeneise) and [@drpicox](https://twitter.com/drpicox).
+Node.js Barcelona is brought to you by [@PatrickHeneise](https://twitter.com/PatrickHeneise).
 If you have any questions, ideas or want to collaborate, write us at node at barcelonajs doh org.
 You can follow us on Twitter: [@NodeBCN](https://twitter.com/nodebcn).

 # Code of Conduct